- Earlier invoice payments mean more cash for expansion, payroll, debt payments and other small business needs.

 Nearly 31% of SMB owners estimate it takes more than 30 days to get paid

-Having to wait almost a month for payment is only the beginning of cash flow problems in small business, according to QuickBooks' study.
-It also found that 61% of businesses regularly struggle with cash flow, and nearly a third have been unable to either pay vendors, loans, themselves or employees.
+Having to wait a month or more for payment is only the beginning of cash flow problems in small businesses, according to QuickBooks’ State of Small Business Cash Flow survey.
+The study found that 61% of companies regularly struggle with cash flow, and nearly a third have been unable to either pay vendors, loans, themselves or employees.

 Next-day ACH payments and how QuickBooks can help

 Next-day payments mean small businesses owners can get their money way faster than traditional methods.
 QuickBooks processes $37 billion in payments every year.
 By adding next-day ACH payments to its arsenal, it is becoming a leader in B2B payments.